L'Inconnue de la Seine: Film

 Director Agnès Varda talks about L'Innconnue in her 1988 documentary Jane B. par Agnès V. where she compares Jane Birkin's desire to be famous but anonymous as the state of L'Inconnue.

 Used in the film The Screaming Skull, in 1958 as the image of the dead wife.

 Music

 "L'Inconnue" is track number four on the 2018 Beach House album, 7.
 German bitpop group Welle:Erdball included the track "L'Inconnue de la Seine" on their 2017 album Gaudeamus Igitur.

 "Rescue Annie" also tells a version of the story on Frank Turner's 2019 Album No Man's Land.

+The image of L'Inconnue de la Seine appears in Michael Jackson's Smooth Criminal through the character Annie.
+One of the most outstanding lines in the song, "Annie, are you OK?" is actually the line that CPR trainees are supposed to say while performing CPR on the Resusci Anne doll.

 Photography

 Albert Rudomine made a portrait of the death mask in 1927.
-The blissful expression of the unknown dead girl was the inspiration for Yvonne Chevalier's 1935 recreation later titled Ophélie Man Ray in 1966 made a series of surrealist mises-en-scène pictures of a cast, in one case placing it on a pillow in bed, and these are held in the collection of the Centre Pompidou.
+The blissful expression of the unknown dead girl was the inspiration for Yvonne Chevalier's 1935 recreation later titled Ophélie.
+Man Ray in 1966 made a series of surrealist mises-en-scène pictures of a cast, in one case placing it on a pillow in bed, and these are held in the collection of the Centre Pompidou.